free consultations for injury matters

 Spousal Maintenance

-Maintenance awards require a spouse to make financial support payments to another.
+Maintenance awards require a spouse to make financial support payments to their former partner.
 Courts determine payment amount and duration while considering:

-• Their incomes and earning potential based on education or training
+• The parties' incomes and earning potential based on education or training

 • Length of marriage